dieegogutierrez/Data-Engineering-Capstone-Project/README.md

 ### Problem statement

 The necessity for developing a pipeline and dashboard for a truck logistics company stems from the imperative to efficiently collect, process, and disseminate critical information regarding transportation activities, especially revenue data from each customer.
-By establishing a comprehensive pipeline, which encompasses data acquisition, preprocessing, analysis, and visualization stages, alongside a user-friendly dashboard interface tailored for executives and senior management can access accurate insights into revenue generation, cost analysis, and overall operational performance.
-Such a system not only enhances strategic decision-making but also empowers executives to optimize resource allocation, identify growth opportunities, and ensure the financial success and sustainability of the truck logistics company.
+By establishing a comprehensive pipeline, which encompasses data acquisition, preprocessing, analysis, and visualization stages, alongside a user-friendly dashboard interface tailored for executives and senior management, the company can access accurate insights into revenue generation, cost analysis, and overall operational performance.

+This project is a full ETL (Extract, Transform, Load) pipeline designed to streamline and enhance the data processing capabilities of a truck logistics company.
+The project leverages several powerful technologies and tools to achieve its objectives:

+- Infrastructure Provisioning with Terraform: Terraform is used to create the necessary cloud infrastructure on Google Cloud Storage and BigQuery, ensuring a scalable and reliable environment for data processing and storage.

+- Data Orchestration with MAGE: MAGE, an advanced data orchestrator, is employed to automate the ETL process.
+It downloads a CSV file from the local machine, transforms it into a Parquet file, and loads it into Google Cloud Storage and BigQuery.
+This entire process is containerized and runs inside Docker, providing consistency and ease of deployment.

+- Analytics with dbt: dbt (Data Build Tool) is used to perform analytics on the data stored in BigQuery.
+This enables the creation of meaningful data models and transformations that drive deeper insights into the logistics operations.

+- Visualization with Looker Studio: Finally, Looker Studio is used to create interactive and user-friendly dashboards.
+These dashboards present key metrics and insights, enabling executives and senior management to make informed decisions based on real-time data.

 ______________________________________________